List of The Handmaid's Tale (TV series) characters: Nick Blaine

 Nick Blaine (portrayed by Max Minghella) is Commander Waterford's driver and a former drifter from Michigan who has feelings for June.
-June and Nick develop an intimate relationship and have a daughter, which they wanted to name Holly.
-Later on, June decides to give her the name that Serena had chosen, Nicole.
+June and Nick develop an intimate relationship and have a daughter, whom they wanted to name Holly.
+Later, June decides to give her the name that Serena had chosen, Nicole.
 June early on discovers that Nick is an Eye, a spy for Gilead.
 He is eventually promoted to the rank of Commander and briefly sent to the war front in Chicago.
 His direct superior is Commander Pryce, head of Security, who wants him to "control Waterford" in the prevision of further purges of Gilead.
 He passes then to the leadership of Cushing, which starts a brief authoritarian regime, and then Warren Putnam.

 Minghella was cast in July 2016.

 Moira Strand

 Moira (portrayed by Samira Wiley), also referred to as Ruby, is June's best friend since college.
 She is already at the Red Center when June enters Handmaid training but escapes before being assigned to a home.
 She is recaptured and becomes "Ruby", a Jezebel.
-She seems to have given up hope of ever being free, but on meeting June again regains the conviction to escape.
+She seems to have given up hope of ever being free, but on meeting June again, regains the conviction to escape.

 Wiley joined the main cast in July 2016.